Coinz casino review

 Sweepstakes Coins (SC) can’t be purchased directly; you can only receive them through promotions.
 Once you get them, SC has to be used at least once before you can redeem it.
 After meeting that requirement, you can exchange them for a gift card with 50 SC or a cash prize with 100 SC.

-New players at Coinz will receive a welcome bonus of 120,000 GC and 2 SC after signing up and verifying their account through phone.
-If you make a purchase of $19.99 during the first hour after registration, you will get 500,000 GC, 5 SC, and 1 Prize Wheel spin.
-The Prize Wheel can be spun only once and offers prizes ranging from 1 SC to 125 SC.
+New players at Coinz casino will receive a welcome bonus of 120,000 GC and 2 SC after signing up and verifying their account through phone.
+If you decide to purchase a coins package.
+If you make a purchase of $9.99, you unlock 25,000 GC + 25 SC.

 Bonus facts